okfn/opendataday/README.md

     - Create `./etl/202x.py` based on a previous year's file
     - Fill in `IN_URL` and `THIS_YEAR`
     - Update schema as applicable if the spreadsheet has changed, but we want to keep the JSON output the same if possible as every year's events page uses the same template to render the JSON to HTML
-    - Update https://github.com/okfn/opendataday/blob/d51d490fe15c9b02e33f0e8460cadadb636f83f6/.github/workflows/update-data.yml#L31 to run the new job
+    - Replace https://github.com/okfn/opendataday/blob/d51d490fe15c9b02e33f0e8460cadadb636f83f6/.github/workflows/update-data.yml#L31 with the new job.
+We don't need to keep running last year's script.
     - Once we've run the job for the first time it will create a `/databags/202x.json` file.
 This is consumed by the events list page and the events map
+    - We can run `python ./etl/202x.py` locally as well as triggering it with GitHub actions
 - **2. Update the map:**
     - Update https://github.com/okfn/opendataday/blob/d51d490fe15c9b02e33f0e8460cadadb636f83f6/assets/js/map.js#L1 to consume the new JSON file
 - **3. Create a new events page:**